Presuppositions are one of the key principles of NLP, and understanding them is essential. So what are NLP presuppositions?

 If you want to know what someone means by what they say, look at their reaction.
 If they react positively, then they probably meant something positive by their words.
 If they react negatively, then they probably meant something negative.

 This is especially true in relationships.
 In order to have a healthy, communicative relationship with someone, it’s important to be tuned into their reactions and adjust your communication style accordingly.
-It’s also important to remember that not everyone communicates the same way – some people are more sensitive than others and will react more negatively to certain things that you say.
+It’s also important to remember that not everyone communicates the same way – some people are more sensitive than others and will react more negatively to certain things you say.